-Rock 'n' Roll may be shown as one of the dances in an Under 6, Under 8, Social Dance or pre-Bronze Dance Test or (delete) any Disco/Freestyle examination.
+Rock 'n' Roll may be shown as one of the dances in any Disco/Freestyle examination.
 This may be danced with a partner or as a solo routine to Rock 'n' Roll music.
-For full details and specified figures for separate Rock 'n' Roll tests please refer to the Rock 'n' Roll syllabus
+For full details and specified figures for separate Rock 'n' Roll tests please refer to the Rock 'n' Roll syllabus.